reneeh3/is477/README.md

    - Downloads the MoMA Artists and Artworks datasets from the official MoMA GitHub repository
    - Downloads the MET dataset (`MetObjects.csv`) from the official MET Open Access repository
    - Cleans and standardizes both datasets using Python scripts
-   - Applies OpenRefine transformation histories programmatically
+   - Applies OpenRefine transformation histories programmatically via `apply_openrefine.py`
    - Merges the cleaned datasets into a unified dataset
    - Runs analysis scripts and generates visualizations